 About Chronic Kidney Disease

-- Get your kidney function checked if there are one or more high-risk factors.
+- Get your kidney function checked if you have one or more of the ‘high risk’ factors.